FlipEnergy/redesigned-garbanzo/README.md

 - pipeline to build image on new commits to repo then deploys if image builds successfully
 - uses a Google service account to push/pull images and deploy to k8s.
 Has limited permissions
 - I had to make a new image that included both helmsman and google SDK for the service account to be able to deploy
-- it also uses postgres as a database so it has it's own database and creds
+- it also uses postgres as a database so it has it's own instance of postgres and creds.
+Wanted to isolate it so we can tear it down independent of the app

 ### Kube-ops-view
 - nice visualization of pods on the nodes that I like to use
 - You can hit it by clicking the link in the **Links to Live Project** section
 - If you're unfamiliar with this tool, I recommend you watch it when deploying pods.
 The animations are cool
+- I slightly modified a deprecated helm chart for this project so the chart is in the repo at helm_charts/kube-ops-view

 ### Duck DNS
 - a free and super quick setup DNS service that allows me to use a sub domain of www.duckdns.org